Most women seeking to improve their physiques turn to supplements to increase their energy, stamina, and strength during gym workouts.

 Can I drink coffee while using a pre-workout?

-Yes, you can.
-But since most pre-workouts contain a certain amount of caffeine, you might want to lower your coffee intake as too much caffeine may cause jitters, insomnia, and anxiety, among others.
+Yes, you can drink coffee while using a pre-workout.
+But since most pre-workouts contain a certain amount of caffeine, you might want to lower your coffee intake to avoid jitters, insomnia, and anxiety.

 Since caffeine tolerance varies from person to person, it's hard to give a one-size-fits-all answer.
-Make sure to check the amount of caffeine on your pre-workout before you drink a cup of coffee that contains around 100 mg of caffeine.
+Make sure to check the amount of caffeine on your pre-workout before you drink a cup of coffee, which typically contains around 100 mg of caffeine.
 Never go beyond the 400 mg limit per day to prevent adverse side effects.

 Can I stack a pre-workout with other supplements?

-It depends as some pre-workouts are formulated to stack with other supplements within the brand.
-Manufacturers ensure that stacking these supplements won't exceed the daily limits for each ingredient, enough to cause mild or serious side effects.
+Some pre-workouts are designed to be stacked with other supplements made by the same brand.
+Manufacturers ensure that stacking these supplements won't exceed the daily limits for each ingredient so as not to cause mild or serious side effects.

 It's more risky to stack supplements from different manufacturers so make sure to check the amounts of each ingredient first before taking anything.
 It's still best to consult with a doctor if you’re planning to stack supplements to make sure that nothing goes wrong.